Fall River & Dartmouth, MA Occupational Health Rehabilitation Program

 Have you recently been injured at work?

 The Southcoast Occupational Health Rehabilitation Team can provide you with the full spectrum of care to manage your injury and assist you in getting back to your job in a timely manner.
-We offer acute physical therapy evaluation and treatment, an aggressive Work Conditioning Program, and the required Work Tolerance Screen and Functional Capacity Evaluation that you need to return to work.
-These programs are available in Fall River and Dartmouth, MA, with clinicians that are specially trained in Worker’s Compensation Insurance and Guidelines.
+We offer acute physical therapy and occupational therapy evaluation and treatment, an aggressive Work Conditioning Program, and the required Work Tolerance Screen that can assist you with your return to work.
+The Work Conditioning Program is available at our Dartmouth location.
+We have clinicians that are specially trained in Worker’s Compensation Insurance and Guidelines at our Dartmouth and Fall River locations.
 Our goal is to resolve your injury with a variety of tools and techniques, including work simulation, which will allow you to re-gain your function and confidence to return to your job.

 Acute Physical Therapy Evaluation and Treatment